Paolo Cirio. Monitoring Control

 Curated by Marco Scotini

-Book a guided visit
+Book a guided tour

 In addition to gathering a wide and cohesive selection of works produced by the artist in the last ten years in a single exhibition, the show opens with a large installation entitled Iris, made for the occasion.